eduardomonteiro/SWAPI-chalenge/Swapi_based_resupply_distance/README.md

 # SWAPI Challenge

-Project developed to know for all S.W. starships and how many stops for resupply are required to cover a given distance.
+It is a basic application in .NET Core that lists all the ships and through an entry of a distance in MGLT to be traversed.
+The API list all starships and calculates how many refueling will need to travel that distance.

 ### Prerequisites